 Long-term debt and other long-term obligations are reported as liabilities in the Statement of Net Position.
-Bond/Warrant premiums and discounts are deferred and amortized over the life of the bonds.
+Bond/Warrant premiums and discounts are deferred and amortized over the life of the bonds using the effective interest method.
 Bond/Warrants payable are reported net of the applicable bond/warrant premium or discount.